ably/ably-chat-swift/README.md

 ### Updating the presence data

 Updates allow you to make changes to the custom data associated with a present user.
-Common use-cases include updating the users'
+Common use-cases include updating the user's status:
-status:

 ```swift
 try await room.presence.update(data: ["status": "Busy"])